uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 ### Style a raster layer

 This layer is a single-band raster layer, which gets coloured automatically in greyscale.
 We can change that in the symbology, set the `Render type` as "Singleband pseudocolor", use the `Color ramp` called "Spectral", and use the `Color ramp` drop-down menu to "Invert Color Ramp" in order to make the colouring more intuitive (i.e. red for high values and blue for low values).

+> To learn more about rasters, have a look at our [Raster Analysis](https://github.com/uqlibrary/technology-training/blob/master/QGIS/raster/QGIS_raster.md) course

 ## Plugins